juntylpro1/secure-enterprise/iam-tp-template-create.md

 If you want to make changes to a trusted profile template that's committed or assigned, create a new version.

 1. Update your JSON file with the new trusted profile template definition.
-For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](apidocs/iam-identity-token-api#update-account-trusted-profile-template-version).
+For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#update-account-trusted-profile-template-version){: external}.
 1. Use the `trusted-profile-template-version-create` method to create a new version.
 The following sample request creates a new version of the template `DBAdministrator`.

    ```bash